codeface-io/SwiftObserver/README.md

 ## The Messenger Class

-The `Messenger` clas embodies the messenger pattern.
+The `Messenger` class embodies the messenger pattern.
 It is the simplest `Observable` and the core of any other `Observable`:

 ```swift
 let textMessenger = Messenger<String>()